ethereum/ethereum-org-website/job_posting_webdev.md

 - Comfortable with modern web development standards
 - Familiarity with VuePress a bonus
 - Experience building websites for international audiences & supporting a large number of language localizations a bonus

+Interested?
+Send us an email at website@ethereum.org with:

+- A resume or CV
+- Link to portfolio or representative work
+- One suggestion on how to improve ethereum.org